A Survey on 3D Skeleton-Based Action Recognition Using Learning Method: Abstract

 \section{Abstract}

-3D skeleton-based action recognition, owing to the latent advantages of skeleton, has been an active topic in computer vision.
-As a consequence, there are lots of impressive works including conventional handcraft feature based and learned feature based have been done over the years.
-However, previous surveys about action recognition mostly focus on the video or RGB data dominated methods, and the scanty existing reviews related to skeleton data mainly indicate the representation of skeleton data or performance of some classic techniques on a certain dataset.
-Besides, though deep learning methods has been applied to this field for years, there is no related reserach concern about an introduction or review from the perspective of deep learning architectures.
-To break those limitations, this survey firstly highlight the necessity of action recognition and the significance of 3D-skeleton data.
-Then a comprehensive introduction about Recurrent Neural Network(RNN)-based, Convolutional Neural Network(CNN)-based and Graph Convolutional Network(GCN)-based main stream action recognition techniques are illustrated in a data-driven manner.
-Finally, we give a brief talk about the biggest 3D skeleton dataset NTU-RGB+D and its new edition called NTU-RGB+D 120, accompanied with several existing top rank algorithms within those two datasets.
-To our best knowledge, this is the first research which give an overall discussion over deep learning-based action recognitin using 3D skeleton data.
+3D skeleton-based action recognition (3D SAR) has gained significant attention within the computer vision community, owing to the inherent advantages offered by skeleton data.
+As a result, a plethora of impressive works, including those based on conventional handcrafted features and learned feature extraction methods, have been conducted over the years.
+However, prior surveys on action recognition have primarily focused on video or RGB data-dominated approaches, with limited coverage of reviews related to skeleton data.
+Furthermore, despite the extensive application of deep learning methods in this field, there has been a notable absence of research that provides an introductory or comprehensive review from the perspective of deep learning architectures.
+To address these limitations, this survey first underscores the importance of action recognition and emphasizes the significance of 3D skeleton data as a valuable modality.
+Subsequently, we provide a comprehensive introduction to mainstream action recognition techniques based on four fundamental deep architectures, \ie Recurrent Neural Networks (RNNs), Convolutional Neural Networks (CNNs), Graph Convolutional Network (GCN), and Transformers.
+All methods with the corresponding architectures are then presented in a data-driven manner with detailed discussion.
+Finally, we offer insights into the current largest 3D skeleton dataset, NTU-RGB+D, and its new edition, NTU-RGB+D 120, along with an overview of several top-performing algorithms on these datasets.
+To the best of our knowledge, this research represents the first comprehensive discussion of deep learning-based action recognition using 3D skeleton data.

-\section{INTRODUCTION}
+\section{Introduction}